How to Lean Bulk – The Ultimate Guide

 The Maintenance Bulk

 Maintenance bulk is very similar to lean bulk.
 The only difference here is that you won’t be eating the surplus 200-300 calories.
 Eating right around the maintenance level will in theory only make you gain muscle mass and no fat.
+For those of us looking to really increase muscle mass, mass gainers can help with our clean bulking needs by pumping us with clean carbs and protein.

 Tracking Your Progress